balacode/zr/README.md

 # [Zr] Zirconium Go Library - functions and classes to manipulate basic data types, unit test, etc.

-bool.go: functions to work with boolean values.
+*bool.go*: functions to work with boolean values.

 bytes.go: a class to handle a block of bytes, with methods to insert, read, delete, etc.